wp-plugins/auto-prune-posts/readme.txt

 === Auto Prune Posts ===
 Contributors: Ramon Fincken
-Tags: mass, prune, delete, clean, remove, trash, attachment, attachments, coupon, schedule, post, posts, category Requires at least: 2.3
+Tags: mass, prune, delete, clean, remove, trash, attachment, attachments, coupon, schedule, post, posts, category, CPT Requires at least: 2.3
 Tested up to: 3.4.2
 Stable tag: 1.6.2

 Auto deletes (prune) posts after a certain amount of time.
-On a per category basis.
+On a per category basis (single category, or all at once.)
 Handy if you want to have posts with a limited timeframe such as offers, coupons etc..
 Posts will auto delete on a per category basis.

 == Description ==

 Auto deletes (prune) posts or pages after a certain amount of time.
-On a per category basis.
+On a per category basis (single category, or all at once).<br>
 Handy if you want to have posts with a limited timeframe such as offers, coupons etc..<br>
-Posts will auto delete on a per category basis.<br>
+Posts will auto delete on a per category basis: single category OR all categories at once.<br>
-All (custom)post types are supported.<br>
+All (custom)post types are supported.
+(CPT support)<br>
 Will also trash post attachments.<br>
+Sends notification to site admin (can be turned off).<br>
 No cronjob needed :)<br>

 * Coding by <a href="http://www.mijnpress.nl" title="MijnPress.nl WordPress ontwikkelaars">MijnPress.nl</a><br>